-Advertising rates are:
+Advertising rates per edition are:

-Payment for advertising in Edition 14 (August) is due before Tuesday 7 August 2018.
-Please book your space as soon as possible and we will send you an invoice for direct deposit payment.
-There are limited spaces available for advertising, so don't miss out.
+Payment for new advertising in Edition 39 (May 2024) is due before Wednesday 24 April 2024.
+Please book your space and we will send you an invoice for direct deposit payment.
+Payment can also be made by credit card using the 'buy now' links above.

 By advertising in the Brown Hill Community Newsletter, businesses are helping this important community project to be financially self-sufficient into the future.

 The Brown Hill Community Newsletter was a finalist in three of the nine awards at the 2021 Community Newspaper Association of Victoria (CNAV) Annual Awards held on 6 November 2021.
 Congratulations to all of the wonderful volunteers involved - who each play an important part in the ongoing success of this fantastic community project.